werediver/StyleSheet/README.md

 # StyleSheet

-An approach to define composable UI styles.
+An approach to define reusable and composable UI styles.

 Having some base styles defined you can use them like so: